Updated: Mar 19

 In a small bowl, mix the black pepper powder and ¼ tsp of hing, fill it in a salt bottle shaker and keep aside.

 Meanwhile, heat the oil on medium-low heat, divide the dough into small pieces and roll them into smooth oval-shaped balls.

 Take a wooden chopping board, place the dough ball at the end of the board, pressing the back end slightly make it flat.

 Using the end of your palm, stretch the dough in the forward direction; it should be around 7-9 inch long.

 Now take a long sharp knife, starting from the top remove the gathiya fast without stopping; otherwise, it will damage the shape.

-Put the gathiya in the oil, deep fry until they go crispy, drain on a paper napkin and sprinkle some black pepper and hing.
+Put the gathiya in the oil and deep fry, flipping them few times until they go crispy, drain on a paper napkin and sprinkle some black pepper and hing.

 Repeat the process as above for the rest, cool them down and store them in an airtight tin.